Keegan-ai/300dtd-SnowPlaner-website-project/docs/0-requirements.md

 ### Relevance to the System

-The relevance that this implcation gives is that my website should be colourfull of atleast pleasing to the end user.
+TThis implication is relevant to my project because the website needs to be designed in a way that users can understand and operate without confusion.
+A user-friendly layout with clear labels and simple navigation makes it easier for users to complete their tasks.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
-This implacation will let me consider on what colour to show to my end user and how it will look like fo example the fonts and positioning of the words.
+When developing the project, I will need to consider how users interact with each part of the website.
+This includes choosing appropriate colors, fonts, and positioning of words to make the interface clear and visually balanced.